 1. Make Teaching About Finance Fun

-Children respond well to play time, according to leading learning theorists such as Lev Vygotsky and Mihaly Csikszentmihalyi, play time increases a child’s reflective thinking and abstract imagination, allowing them to easily grasp the fundamentals of money.
-A great way to do this is through role play, posing as a shopkeeper and asking children buy certain goods.
+Children respond well to playtime, according to leading learning theorists such as Lev Vygotsky and Mihaly Csikszentmihalyi, playtime increases a child’s reflective thinking and abstract imagination, allowing them to easily grasp the fundamentals of money.
+A great way to do this is through role-play, posing as a shopkeeper, and asking children to buy certain goods.
 This normal exchange is still a foreign concept to a child but teaching with the playtime will make it easier for them to grasp the concept.
 The fun it provides is a bonus!

 2. Answer All Their financial literacy questions

 Children are highly inquisitive, which means they have lots of questions about everything.
-When asked about money related questions an adult should provide them with simple but detailed explanations.
+When asked about money-related questions an adult should provide them with simple but detailed explanations.
 While they may not understand everything answers to questions like “Why money is important” and “How is it earned?” will provide them with some insights for the future.
-Additionally, answering these questions in a non dismissive manner may peak their interest in the subject.
+Additionally, answering these questions in a non dismissive manner may pique their interest in the subject.

 3. Encourage the Habit Of Saving

 We previously mentioned the importance of playtime, the same act can be introduced when you want to encourage them on habits of saving.
 Provide your children with an allowance and assign them a task, ask them to only use the money for the task, the one who resists temptations and saves can later be rewarded.
 This form of reward mechanism is used by many psychologists to teach new behaviors to children.
 This way the child will associate savings with something fun and positive.